What is Online Proofing? Your guide to key features, benefits, and what to look out for in an online proofing tool

 Online proofing now saves time and money, improves collaboration, and gets creative work approved faster.

 Collaborators can draw upon copy editing functions too, making quick and easy changes to text-heavy documents without having to send them separately.
-They can also submit assets, videos, animations, and other files directly through the proofing platform, rather than having to use a file-sharing service.
+They can also submit assets, videos, animations, and other files directly through the proofing system, rather than having to use a file-sharing service.

 Here are two examples of how creative teams have been known to collect feedback: